mike-whypred/bubo-ext/README.md

 - API keys are encrypted before storage
 - Uses Chrome's secure storage APIs
 - No data is stored on external servers

+## Privacy Policy 📜

+- This extension does not collect any personal data
 - All processing happens locally
+- Screenshots are only used for AI analysis and sent to OpenAI and are not stored by extension
+- No analytics or tracking is implemented

 ### Prerequisites
 - Chrome browser